easbarba/easbarba.github.io/docs/_posts/2022-09-13-dot-a-simple-dotfile-manager.markdown

 Those freaking awesome and at times terrifying little files.

-As the name implies, named beginning with a dot, and usually residing on `$HOME` directory to configure software behavior.
+As the name implies, beginning with a dot, these files usually resides on `$HOME` directory to configure software behavior.

 One can share with friends, paste cool snippets and even version-control to easy the tedious routine on newly installed distributions.

-I have tried a lot of managers out there, some are just too complicated, some damn good, but I've got the feeling that it could be even simpler.
+I have tried a fair lot of managers out there, some are just too complicated, some damn fine, but it could be even simpler.

 I cooked up [Dot](https://github.com/easbarba/dot) with those goals.

-All files in the pointed target directory are linked to `$HOME` by default, its that simple:
+It creates links of all files in the target directory, perfectly mirroring in the `$HOME` directory by default, its that simple:

 {% highlight sh %}
 dots --from /data/dotfile_folder --create
 {% endhighlight %}

-Just want to peek on how it works?
+Not sure yet, then just take a peek on how it works:

 {% highlight sh %}
 dots --from /data/dotfile_folder --pretend
 {% endhighlight %}

-Remove all linked files:
+You can of course remove all linked files:

 {% highlight sh %}
 dots -f /data/dotfile_folder --remove
 {% endhighlight %}

-You can set a different destination, it goes as easy:
+ It goes as easy to set a different other destination than `$HOME`:

 {% highlight sh %}
 dots -f /data/bin --to ~/.local/bin --create
 {% endhighlight %}

-If a `.dotsignore` is present, `Dot` ignores all listed files. eg: `LICENSE`.
+Not just every file is to be linked, for those you can pin out files to be ignored by feeding the `.dotsignore`, same syntax of .dockerignore. eg: `LICENSE`.

-Conflicting files at destination are backed up to `$HOME/.backup`.
+Conflicting files at destination are moved up to `$HOME/.backup`.

 That is it.